 Since May 2020 Chuka has worked as an advisor to Signal AI which provides Artificial Intelligence-powered solutions to business and professional services firms.
 It has raised over $49.5 million in investment from four funding rounds and has over 150 employees.

 In February 2020 he joined fintech firm, Digital Identity Net, and is a non-executive director of its board.
 DIN is a UK-based company that provides consumers with a single gateway to the validated identity data held about them by their banks and other trusted custodians of transactional and behavioural data.

 He is a regular contributor to Forbes, the business magazine, and has written for most of the major UK newspapers.

-A solicitor by profession, Chuka studied English Law and French Law at the University of Manchester.
-Thereafter he practiced as a corporate employment lawyer for an international City law firm and then in London’s West End.
+Chuka is a solicitor by profession.
+He studied English Law and French Law at the University of Manchester.
+Thereafter, from 2002 until 2010 he practiced as a corporate employment lawyer for an international City law firm and then in London’s West End.
 He helped clients with their most challenging contentious, transactional (M&A etc) and advisory matters.
 His clients were businesses, large and small, international and domestic.
 His work involved providing advice across employment and employment litigation, industrial relations, remuneration and incentives, superannuation and workplace health and safety.

 Following his election to Parliament as the Member of Parliament for Streatham in May 2010, Chuka served first as Shadow Minister for Small Business in HM Official Opposition and then as Shadow Secretary of State for Business, Innovation and Skills for four years from October 2011.